amaiya/onprem/README.md

     > See [this LangChain documentation on
     > LLama.cpp](https://python.langchain.com/docs/integrations/llms/llamacpp)
-    > to help on insalling the `llama-cpp-python` package for your
+    > for help on insalling the `llama-cpp-python` package for your
     > system.
 Additional tips for different operating systems are shown
     > below: